 I dated David Schwimmer and Brandon Lee (Bruce Lee’s son, for those who aren’t familiar with his too-brief body of work) before they became famous.
 People frequently become famous after meeting me (also after reading me – pass it on).

-We took our daughters to South Africa in February of 2013 on safari and it was the best trip we’ve ever taken as a family.
-And we didn’t get eaten by leopards, which is good.
+We took our daughters to South Africa in February of 2013 on safari and didn’t get eaten by leopards.

-I admire my husband.
-I want to grow up to be just like him.
+I want to grow up to be just like my husband.
 My daughters are my life.